BlacKnight-RH/ElectronAngularJSES6/README.md

 The above commands:

-1. Install all app dependencies (node_modules and jspm_packages).
+1. "npm install" - Installs all app dependencies (node_modules and jspm_packages).

-2. Runs the default gulp script that cleans all develop build folders, lints all ES6 code, runs compass, copies all development files except source JavaScript files, and creates a bundle file of all JavaScript.
+2. "gulp" - Runs the default gulp script that cleans all develop build folders, lints all ES6 code, runs compass, copies all development files except source JavaScript files, and creates a bundle file of all JavaScript.

-3. Starts Electron App in the develop publish folder.
+3. "gulp run" - Starts the Electron App that has been publised to the build-publish folder.

 ## Gulp Tasks
 I will write more about the gulp tasks soon.
 (TBD)  For now, have a look at gulpfile.js.